Giskard-AI/giskard/python-client/docs/guides/upload/index.md

 url = "http://localhost:19000"  # If Giskard is installed locally
 # url = "http://app.giskard.ai" # If you want to upload on a an external Giskard server
-token = "API_TOKEN"  # you can generate your API token in the Settings tab of the Giskard application project_name = "my_project_id"
+key = "API_KEY"  # you can generate your API Access Key in the Settings tab of the Giskard application project_name = "my_project_id"

 # Create a giskard client to communicate with Giskard
-client = GiskardClient(url, token)
+client = GiskardClient(url, key)

 # Create a project
 client.create_project(project_name, "Project name", "Small description of the project")